 I’m a huge fan of metro systems just about everywhere and while the one in Kiev doesn’t really make my heart beat faster (unlike metro in Kharkiv, Moscow or, recently, in Baku and Tashkent) there are few stations that I certainly appreciate, like Zoloti Vorota.

 But the most famous one is, with no doubts, Arsenalna station.
 With the location 105 meters underground it holds the title of the deepest metro station in the world.
 Once I checked how much time it takes from the moment you leave the train till the moment you make it outside – it was a bit over 6 minutes, and escalators in Kiev’s metro are crazy fast, so fast you need to jump on them when you’re still not used.

-If, like me, you’re interested in metro system and its history you should join the metro tour!
+If like me, you’re interested in the metro system and its history you should join the metro tour!
 Click here for more details!

 Kiev is safe

 There’s this stereotype that Eastern Europe is unsafe.
 With the recent war in Ukraine Kyiv is considered by many to be a super dangerous place.
-Even before the recent revolution I got worried comments and looks from my closest family and friends, asking what I’m getting myself into with the idea of travelling to Kiev.
-Well, this couldn’t be more far from the true.
+Even before the recent revolution I got worried comments and looks from my closest family and friends, asking what I’m getting myself into with the idea of traveling to Kiev.
+Well, this couldn’t be farther from the true.

 I wrote the whole article about safety in Ukraine – you can read it here!

 Already before the revolution in 2014 Kiev was a very affordable capital but after those events, the value of Ukrainian hryvnia dropped a lot, like three times.
 Now Kiev is among the cheapest cities in Europe and the quality you get for so little money is outstanding.